MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 4 - Data Types.md

 * The **scope** of a variable refers to where and when variable can be used.

 * A **local variable** is a variable that is declared within a local scope.
-It may be used only within the context (e.g. a function or a loop) it was declared in.
+It may be accessed and modified only within the context (e.g. a function or a loop) it was declared in.
 It is lost when its context is completed.

 * A **global variable** is a variable that is declared within a global scope.
-It may be used throughout the entire program.
+It may be accesssed (but not necessarily modified) throughout the entire program.

 * A **data type** is the kind of data that a variable can store.